 Yes, since you are interested in working in healthcare, it will be important for you to demonstrate that you value service to others and that you have an in-depth understanding of the profession to which you aspire.
 A sustained track record of service to the sick, the vulnerable and the disadvantaged, and of exposure to clinical medicine will be of paramount importance.
 Also, seek and create opportunities that will require you to think holistically about health and health care and to develop problem-solving and communication skills.

 The premedicine/predental/preveterinary track at any institution will require sustained commitment to your studies; think of it more as a marathon than a sprint.
 However, the premedicine/predental/preveterinary course of study is not just academic preparation but also helps you develop the intellectual stamina you will need to be successful in medical school.
 Rest assured that the fulfilment you will get from your career will compensate for all the hard work.

 Yes, but only initially.
 We encourage you to limit your extracurricular activities until you have developed effective study habits.
 Successful students are judicious in their choice of extracurricular activities and the extent of their involvement in such activities, particularly early in their college careers.

-You will not have to take any additional courses; most premedicine students graduate with 32 credits similar to other students.
+You will not have to take any additional courses; most premedicine/predental/preveterinary students graduate with 32 credits similar to other students.

-The director of Premedicine and Allied Health Professions serves as your academic adviser for the premed and allied health track.
-You can reach us by email at firstname.lastname@example.org, by telephone at 704-894-2482 or by visiting the Premedicine and Allied Health Professions and Health and Human Values Department in Watson Building, Room 108.
+The director of Premedicine and Allied Health Professions serves as your academic adviser for the premed and allied health track, which includes veterinary medicine.
+You can reach us by email at email@example.com, by telephone at 704-894-2482 or by visiting the Premedicine and Allied Health Professions and Health and Human Values Department in Watson Building, Room 108.
 In addition, each first-year student is assigned a pre-major academic adviser.

 We are located in Watson Building, Room 108.